 A Simple Breakdown of What You Need to Do

-- REVIEW YOUR MEDIA OUTREACH LIST (which, if you attend my classes and follow my lessons, is kept nice and neatly in your PR Home Base) and begin by choosing a few editors, bloggers or producers with whom you’ll start using this type of outreach.
+- REVIEW YOUR MEDIA OUTREACH LIST (which, if you have taken our self-guided PR Program or are part of our monthly membership, is kept nice and neatly in your PR Home Base) and begin by choosing a few editors, bloggers or producers with whom you’ll start using this type of outreach.
 Don’t choose too many or you’ll get overwhelmed and remember, nothing has to be done all at once.
 Step by step, you can add more outlets and media contacts to your Praise Email to-do list, reaching out to different people as the mood strikes you.
 Not every story or article will illicit a praise response, and that’s okay, because we’re all about authenticity, right?

 - READ AND WATCH THE CONTENT PRODUCED BY YOUR MEDIA TARGETS.
 By that I mean: Read their blog posts, actually open the magazines you want to be featured in, and watch television programs that you dream of your business being featured on in the future.
 PR HACK: One quick and easy way to stay on top of this is to actually follow the feeds (Facebook, Twitter) of the media outlets you’re targeting as they share their content constantly, and to follow (on Twitter and Instagram) the social media accounts of the specific people you’re hoping to develop a relationship with.
 Let the content which you seek be delivered right into your feeds!
 Supplement that action with monthly magazine reading and research sessions and you’re on a roll!